Michael Young Building,

 The workshop will explore reflections and evidence with practitioners, testing out the ideas and whether they are useful in other collaborations.
 There will be time for exploration and discussion.

-In addition, we are delighted to have a presentation from Professor Adam Crawford, from the University of Leeds, who is founder and Director of the N8 group universities working with police forces.
+In addition, we were delighted to have a presentation from Professor Adam Crawford, from the University of Leeds, who is founder and Director of the N8 group universities working with police forces.
 Adam has recently published a book chapter about whether and how collaboration serves evidence-based policing.

-This event will be of interest to both practitioners and academics.
+This event was of interest to both practitioners and academics.
 Practitioners are likely to be involved in collaborations themselves or interested in joining such partnerships, and/or may be involved in organisation development, evidence-based practice, improvement science, and research roles.
 Academics are likely to have an interest in "Mode 2" research, which draws on the expertise of both practitioners and academics to try to improve organisations and society.